 How to Calculate Inheritance Tax Owed

-Calculating inheritance tax involves assessing the total value of the estate, including all assets, and then applying the appropriate tax rate to the amount exceeding the nil-rate band.
-The standard rate of inheritance tax is 40%.
-However, if 10% or more of the estate’s net value is left to charity, the rate is reduced to 36%.
+Calculating inheritance tax involves assessing the total value of the estate — including property, savings, investments, personal possessions, and any gifts made in the seven years before death (known as potentially exempt transfers or PETs) — and then deducting debts, liabilities, funeral costs, and any available exemptions.
+The standard rate of IHT is 40% on the taxable amount above the available nil rate band.
+However, if 10% or more of the net estate is left to charity, the rate is reduced to 36%.

 To accurately calculate the inheritance tax owed, executors should consider: